twidi/streamdeckfs/README.md

 It must be defined like this: `size=SIZE` with:

-- `SIZE`: the size in pixels of the text to write.
-The default is `20`.
+- `SIZE`: the size in pixels of the text to write, or in percents of the key height (will be converted to pixels).
+The default is `20%`.

 Examples: